Yahya Khan: In the United States

-In the United States, he has been appreciated for facilitating the American opening to China, President Richard Nixon sending a handwritten letter to him, stating that "without your personal assistance the profound breakthrough in relations between the USA and the [Peoples Republic of China] would never have been accomplished...
+In the United States, he has been appreciated for facilitating the American opening to China, Richard Nixon sending a handwritten letter to him, stating that "without your personal assistance the profound breakthrough in relations between the USA and the Peoples Republic of China would never have been accomplished...
 Those who want a more peaceful world in the generations to come will be forever in your debt."